pywavefront/PyWavefront/README.md

 PyWavefront reads Wavefront 3D object files (`something.obj`, `something.obj.gz`
 and `something.mtl`) and generates interleaved vertex data for each material ready for rendering.

-Python 3.4+ is supported in PyWavefront 1.0.0+.
-An older [`python2` branch](https://github.com/pywavefront/PyWavefront/tree/python2) is still provided for Python 2.7.x, however, only fixes and no new features will be backported.
+* Python 3.4+ is supported in 1.x versions
+* Python 2.7 is supported in 0.x versions

 A simple (optional) visualization module is also provided for rendering the object(s).
 The interleaved data can also be used by more modern renderers thought VBOs or VAOs.

-Currently the most commonly used features in [the defined specification](https://en.wikipedia.org/wiki/Wavefront_.obj_file) has been implemented.
-Positions, texture coordinates, normals, vertex color and material parsing.
+Currently the most commonly used features in [the specification](https://en.wikipedia.org/wiki/Wavefront_.obj_file) has been implemented:

+* Positions
+* Texture Coordinates
+* Normals
+* Vertex Color
+* Material parsing

 We currently don't support parameter space vertices, line elements or smoothing groups.
 Create an issue or pull request on github if needed features are missing.

 The package is on [pypi](https://pypi.org/project/PyWavefront/) or can be cloned on [github](https://github.com/pywavefront/PyWavefront).

 ```
-pip install PyWavefront
+pip install pywavefront
 ```

 ## Usage